openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Error Description**

-Operation was not performed according to the established procedure.
+Operation was not performed according to the prescribed method.

 **Possible Causes**

-Incorrect interface execution sequence, such as performing `commitConfig` without first calling `beginConfig`.
+Incorrect interface execution sequence, such as performing `commitConfig` without first executing `beginConfig`.

 **Resolution Steps**

-Follow the correct steps as outlined in the interface documentation and guidelines.
+Follow the correct sequence of operations as specified in the interface documentation and guidelines.

 ## 7400103 Session Not Configured